-Students might have to obtain a First Aid Certificate, National Police Certificate, immunisations, and apply for Working with Children Check before pursuing professional placements offered through courses.
+Students might have to obtain a First Aid Certificate, National Police Certificate, and immunisations and apply for the Working with Children Check before pursuing professional placements offered through courses.
 You can check with the institutions you are interested in to get further details.

 There are two types of social worker course degrees in Australia.
 Let us check them out!

-Due to a wide range of specialisations offered, social workers can work in diverse fields, including psychiatric services, child or family welfare services, criminal law and justice sector, age care sectors, healthcare sectors, and more.
+Due to the wide range of specialisations offered, social workers can work in diverse fields, including psychiatric services, child or family welfare services, criminal law and justice sector, aged care sectors, healthcare sectors, and more.

-If you have completed your social work degree outside Australia - in that case, you need to apply for the skill assessment of your international qualifications through AASW to determine whether you are allowed to work as a social worker in Australia.
+Suppose you have completed a social work degree outside Australia.
+In that case, you need to apply for the skill assessment of your international qualifications through AASW to determine whether you are allowed to work as a social worker in Australia.

 Note: Applicants can apply for both employment and migration purposes at the same time.
-This will save candidates from having to apply for a different assessment at another time.
+It will save candidates from having to apply for a different assessment at another time.

 If you want to become a social worker in Australia, you must follow the steps below:

 There are plenty of job prospects for social workers in Australia.
-They are employed in a variety of social and community welfare fields, and they may even work for the territory, state, or federal government departments, including local government authorities, hospitals, non-government organisations, or community health centres.
+They work in various social and community welfare fields.
+They may work for the territory, state, or federal government departments, including local government authorities, hospitals, non-government organisations, or community health centres.

 Some social workers are self-employed and work as therapists, counsellors, and consultants.
-With years of experience, extensive practical and academic training, qualified social workers choose to work in non-social work fields as policymakers, project officers, administrators, or managers.
+With years of experience and extensive practical and academic training, qualified social workers choose to work in non-social work fields as policymakers, project officers, administrators, or managers.

-The social worker salary in Australia usually depends on several factors such as educational background, speciality area, and more.
+The social worker's salary in Australia usually depends on factors such as educational background, speciality area, etc.

-However, according to PayScale, the annual average earnings of a social worker range between AUD 50,000 to AUD 80,000 (depending on the demand of the position in each state within Australia and the years of relevant experience an applicant possesses).
+According to PayScale, the annual average earnings of a social worker range between AUD 50,000 to AUD 80,000.
+It depends on the demand of the position in each state within Australia and the years of relevant experience an applicant possesses.

 12. Closing Words

-If you want to become a social worker and make a difference in society, make sure you are passionate about it.
-At the end of the day, social work is a profession that refers to the underlying desire to really support people.
+If you want to become a social worker and make a difference, make sure you are passionate about it.
+Social work is a profession that refers to the underlying desire to support people.

-It is a challenging job, but it can be meaningful, impactful, and rewarding to several communities who need open-minded listeners to help address social issues.
+It is a challenging job, but it can be meaningful, impactful, and rewarding to communities that need open-minded listeners to help address social issues.